Leadership Institute Online

 Activities

-As an online student, you are encouraged to participate in extracurricular activities, including social events, workshops, mentor groups and webinars.
-These activities can connect you with students who are taking other online courses, as well as some students attending programs on the Brown campus, offer valuable preparation as you begin to consider your college options and provide opportunities to build a wider community.
-Registration for these events will be available in your student portal in late spring.
+As an online student, you are encouraged to participate in extracurricular activities.
+These activities can connect you with students who are taking other online courses, as well as some students attending programs on the Brown campus.
+These activities also offer valuable preparation as you consider your college options and provide opportunities to build a wider community.
+Registration for these events will be available in your student portal at the start of your course.